Alexandria, Louisiana: Geography

-Alexandria is on a level plain in the center of the Louisiana Longleaf Pine forests, in which pine is interspersed with various hardwoods.
+Alexandria is on a level plain in the center of the Louisiana longleaf pine forests, in which pine is interspersed with various hardwoods.
 A number of small bayous, such as Bayou Rapides, Bayou Robert, and Hynson Bayou, meander throughout the city.
 In the immediate vicinity of the city, cotton, sugar, alfalfa, and garden vegetables are cultivated.

+Climate

 The climate is humid subtropical with some continental influence in the winter.
-Summers are consistently hot and humid, whereas winters are mild, with occasional cold snaps.
+Summers are consistently hot and humid.
+Winters are mild, with occasional cold snaps.
 On average, the first freeze occurs in early to mid November and the last freeze occurs in early to mid March.
 The area receives plentiful rainfall year-round, with thunderstorms possible throughout the year.

 Some storms can be severe, especially during the spring months.
-According to 'Cities Ranked and Rated' (Bert Sperling and Peter Sander), Alexandria reports an average of 69 days per year with thunder reported, which is nearly double the national average.
+Alexandria reports an average of 69 days per year with thunder reported, which is nearly double the national average.
 Snowfall is rare, with measurable snow having occurred 27 times since 1895.
-The heaviest snowfall event took place February 12–13, 1960, when 9.1" of snow fell.
+The heaviest snowfall event took place February 12–13, 1960, when 9.1 in of snow fell.

 Tropical storms and hurricanes affect Alexandria from time to time, but rarely cause severe damage, unlike areas closer to the coast.
 In September 2005, Hurricane Rita moved inland and affected Alexandria and surrounding areas, causing widespread power outages and damaging the roofs of some structures.
 The most recent hurricane, Gustav in 2008, caused widespread flooding, knocked over trees and power lines leading to power outages, and damaged structures.
 Some low-lying Alexandria neighborhoods had substantial flooding from Gustav, leaving several feet of water in houses.